XEDGit/Gcode-SimulatorV2/README.md

 from our @42college admission exam, but we decided to go crazy with features and decided to try to render a rotating 3d model instead of the 2d top-down view of the building process as the V1

-## Warnings
+## ⚠️ Warnings

-This project is abandoned (waiting for V3:pray:) and his final state is not completed, there's some memory management issues in particular while handling big Gcode files, yet these are managed by the operative system in all known cases.
+This project is abandoned (waiting for V3:pray:) and its final state is not completed, there's some memory management issues in particular while handling big Gcode files, yet these are managed by the operative system in all known cases.
 The dimensions of the scene are not properly displaying if the model isn't cubic in it's extreme far from center points.